Steps to changing baby sleep patterns

 - Stop using these strategies if you or your child becomes ill.

 - If you can’t take any time during the day to have a rest and catch up on some sleep, you might be better off waiting until you can.

 - If your baby shares a bedroom with an older sibling, remember that crying babies rarely wake older children overnight.

 - If you co-sleep with your baby, pat her briefly to encourage settling.
 Turn away when your baby is quiet to allow her to settle to sleep.

 Putting a screen up between your bed and the cot can be a good idea if you’re sharing your room with your baby and you want to use controlled comforting.
 This means he won’t be able to see you directly, and might not be as upset when you don’t offer a cuddle.

 About 20% of babies who learn to re-settle during the night start waking again about two weeks later.
 If your baby is otherwise well, keep going with your settling strategy.
 Usually babies go back to good habits after a couple of nights.

-If you’re still having problems after seven days of controlled comforting or two weeks of camping out, talk to your doctor or child and family health nurse.
-These health professionals might be able to help you tailor a program that will work better for your baby.
-You might also like to contact a local early parenting centre for more support and help.
+Your health professionals might be able to help you tailor a program that will work better for you and your baby.
+You could also contact a local early parenting centre for more support and help.